retrouser955/discord-player-youtubei/.github/ISSUE_TEMPLATE/bug_report.md

 ### Before you report a bug ...
 - [ ] I have checked that I am on the latest version of discord-player-youtubei
 - [ ] I have checked that I am on the latest version of discord-player
-- [ ] I have checked existing issues to see if there is a duplicate
+- [ ] I have checked existing issues to see if this is a duplicate report

 ### Description of the bug
 <!-- What is not working?
 Provide clear details of the bug including error stacks and your own code -->